A few scanning tips

 Print resolution of 300 dpi means that the printer will space the available pixels at 300 pixels per inch of paper.
 Printing 1500 pixels at 300 dpi will cover five inches.

-Scan at 600 dpi, print at 300 dpi, for 600/300 = 2X size (prints double size or 200% size)
+Scan at 450 dpi, print at 300 dpi for 450/300 = 1.5X size (prints 150% original size)

-Scan at 300 dpi, print at 300 dpi, for 300/300 = 1X size (prints original size or 100% size)
+Scan at 300 dpi, print at 300 dpi for 300/300 = 1X size (prints 100% original size)

-Scan at 150 dpi, print at 300 dpi, for 150/300 = 1/2X size (prints half size or 50% size)
+Scan at 150 dpi, print at 300 dpi for 150/300 = 1/2X size (prints 50% half size)

-Film is designed to be enlarged, with fine grain, so it enlarges well.
-Frankly, prints are only of adequate quality at original size, and they don't enlarge well (attempts will be somewhat degraded).
-2x might be still be acceptable for some uses, but it seems likely you won't like 3x (detail resolution will be low, spread out, not sharp).
-Prints are already enlarged, and are assumed to be the final purpose.
-The paper emulsion is designed with more coarse grain, not designed to be enlarged.
+The general use of film is to enlarge it for viewing, and it has fine grain designed to be enlarged, so a reasonable effort enlarges well.
+Photo prints are of adequate quality at original size, but prints are not designed to be enlarged again (and attempts will be degraded).
+2x enlargement of a photo print might be still be acceptable for some uses, but it seems likely you won't like 3x (detail resolution will be low, spread out, not sharp).
+Working from the original digital image or from the film will have detail to enlarge better.
+Prints are already enlarged, and are designed as the final purpose, not designed to be enlarged.
 In contrast, the film is the original master source, with fine detail designed to be enlarged.
-Or digital cameras provide the original source file, even better (depending on adequate image size).
-Either way, it can be better quality to go back to the original source than to plan to enlarge a print copy.
+Or digital cameras provide the original source file, even better (depending on image size).
+Either way, it can be better image quality to go back to the original source than to plan to enlarge a print copy.
 Copying prints at original size should work out well though.

-Again, if scanning something small, like a 35 mm film frame, and wanting to print it large, like full page size, then the idea is to scan it at maybe 2700 dpi at 100%, or 300 dpi at 900%, which is the same result, either of which will create enough pixels so that then printing it at 300 dpi will enlarge it to 2700/300 = 9x, like to A4 or 8x12 inch size.
+Again, if scanning something small, like a 35 mm film frame, and wanting to print it large, like full page size, then the idea is to scan it at maybe 2700 dpi at 100% (or 300 dpi at 900%, which is the same result), either of which will create enough pixels so that then printing it at 300 dpi will enlarge it to 2700/300 = 9x, like to A4 or 8x12 inch size.

 This is very easy, and very important to know, and this little bit to know may answer most questions.